Neur0mancer/Flappy_clone_T/README.md

 # Flappy_clone_T
-Simple example project for future tutorial
+A simple example project for a future tutorial (TBA).
+This project includes example code illustrating different approaches, coding style examples, and potential solutions for various common tasks.